Popsical

 Previously, device-related controls were scattered across multiple sections, making navigation confusing.
 To fix this, I created a dedicated page for all device-related interactions:

-• Centralized all Popsical hardware controls (device pairing, remote control, microphone settings) into a single, easy-to-access hub.
+• Centralized all Popsical hardware controls (device pairing, remote control, microphone settings) into a single, easy to access hub.

 • Simplified layout with only three primary functions in the bottom navigation, ensuring users can find core features without unnecessary complexity.